DANCEcollaborative/bazaar/README.md

 - On PC:
   - Follow [these instructions](https://adoptopenjdk.net/installation.html).

-# Installing and running the canonical Docker version in an IDE
+# Install and run the canonical Docker version in an IDE
 - Installing
  - Install a Java JDK.
 OpenJDK’s 1.8 is recommended.
 (See above)
  - Install Eclipse Java Enterprise or another IDE.